NazgulT/spacex-launch-price/README.md

 ## Introduction

 The commercial space age is here, companies are making space travel affordable for everyone.
-Virgin Galactic is providing suborbital spaceflights.
-Rocket Lab is a small satellite provider.
-Blue Origin manufactures sub-orbital and orbital reusable rockets.
+- Virgin Galactic is providing suborbital spaceflights.
+- Rocket Lab is a small satellite provider.
+- Blue Origin manufactures sub-orbital and orbital reusable rockets.

 Perhaps the most successful is SpaceX.
-SpaceX’s accomplishments include: Sending spacecraft to the International Space Station.
-Starlink, a satellite internet constellation providing satellite Internet access.
-Sending manned missions to Space.
+SpaceX’s accomplishments include:
+- Sending spacecraft to the International Space Station.
+- Starlink, a satellite internet constellation providing satellite Internet access.
+- Sending manned missions to Space.

 One reason SpaceX can do this is the rocket launches are relatively inexpensive.
 SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upwards of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
-Spaces X’s Falcon 9 launch like regular rockets.
+SpacesX’s Falcon 9 launches like regular rockets.
 To help us understand the scale of the Falcon
-9, we are going to use these diagrams from Forest Katsch, at  zlsadesign.com.
+9, we are going to use the diagram below from Forest Katsch, at [zlsadesign.com](zlsadesign.com).
 He is a 3D artist and software engineer.
-He makes infographics on spaceflight and spacecraft art.
-He also makes software.

 <p align="center">
   <table>